netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       which is responsible for enforcing appropriate access control policies.
-In some cases, a PEP may map incoming packets to their associated source or destination endpoint-group IDs, and acts on the endpoint-group ID based ACL policies, e.g., an NAS as the PEP or a group identifier could be carried in packet header (see Section 6.2.3 in {{?I-D.ietf-nvo3-encap}}).
+In some cases, a PEP may map incoming packets to their associated source or destination endpoint-group IDs, and acts on the endpoint-group ID based ACL policies, e.g., a NAS as the PEP or a group identifier could be carried in packet header (see Section 6.2.3 in {{?I-D.ietf-nvo3-encap}}).
 While in other cases, the SDN controller maps the group ID to the related common packet